Statement of Mission

 Trinity offered graduate programs for a brief time in the 1920s and then launched graduate programs more significantly in the 1960s, primarily in education.
 In the 1980s, Trinity launched the innovative Weekend College program, aimed at working women to earn their college degrees, with classes on Friday evenings and Saturdays.
 Trinity has expanded its programs for adults substantially with classes offered every weekday evening and Saturdays; the Weekend College expanded and transformed into what is today Trinity’s School of Professional Studies, open to women and men.

-Trinity became Trinity Washington University in 2004, and today Trinity enrolls more than 2,000 students in five academic schools: College of Arts and Sciences (Trinity’s undergraduate liberal arts college for women), School of Business and Graduate Studies, School of Education, School of Nursing and Health Professions and School of Professional Studies.
-Trinity’s top undergraduate majors include nursing, biology and biochemistry, health services, education, counseling, psychology, business, communication and criminal justice.
+Trinity became Trinity Washington University in 2004.
+Trinity today enrolls about 2,000 students in three academic schools: College of Arts and Sciences (Trinity’s undergraduate liberal arts college for women), School of Nursing and Health Professions and School of Professional and Graduate Studies.
+Trinity’s top majors include nursing, biology and biochemistry, health services, education, counseling, psychology, business, communication and criminal justice.

 Trinity has gained prominence in recent years for success in the education of low-income students of color, and has received recognition for this work including the Carnegie Corporation Award for Academic Excellence, grants from the Mellon Foundation, and a major grant from the Howard Hughes Medical Institute for the development of curricula and pedagogy to advance more women of color in the sciences.
+Trinity has also received significant grants from the Clark Foundation, Cafritz Foundation, Sloan Foundation and other major funders.
 In 2016 Trinity opened the Payden Academic Center with state-of-the-art laboratories for the sciences and nursing, and pervasive technologies available to all disciplines.

 Learn more about Trinity’s transformation and the university’s leadership under President Patricia McGuire, who became president in 1989.